HISPlayer/UnityWebGL-SDK/setup-guide.md

 ## 1.1 Import package

-### HISPlayer SDK versions 3.4.0 and above

-The _HISPlayer Sample_ is included in the _HISPlayer SDK Unity Package_.

 Importing the package is the same as importing other normal packages in Unity.
 Select the package of _HISPlayer SDK_ and import it.

 **Assets > Import Package > Custom Package > HISPlayerSDK unity package**

+The _HISPlayer Sample_ is included in the package.
 Refer to [Import HISPlayer Sample](https://hisplayer.github.io/UnitySamples/#/hisplayer-sample) to know more about the HISPlayer Sample.

 <p align="center">
 <img width=70% src="https://github.com/HISPlayer/UnityAndroid-SDK/assets/47497948/c8ff9e55-524e-48f1-a323-95b00aa5c6c7">